Table of contents

 6) Scalability

-Scalability is the ability to adjust IT resources to accommodate shifting business needs in cloud services for cloud computing in business.
+Scalability is the ability to adjust IT resources to accommodate shifting business needs in cloud services for business.
 It is the most defining characteristic of cloud computing models and why SMEs embrace it exponentially.

-The existing cloud based infrastructure allows for the scalability of data storage capacity, networking, and processing power.
+The existing cloud computing infrastructure allows for the scalability of data storage capacity, networking, and processing power.
 In addition, unusually, little to no downtime or interruption is required to complete it swiftly.

 Useful link: Cloud Computing: Trends, Challenges and Benefits